tommcgurl/Users-Demo-React-Native/README.md

 2. Wrap the placeholder content in an IOS Navigation Controller using the [NavigatorIOS Component](http://facebook.github.io/react-native/docs/navigatorios.html#content)

 3. Replace placeholder view with a animated loader while the users list is fetched.

+4. Create a basic object to fetch and store the data from the Random User API.